 Massachusetts Institute of Technology

-- Economic Analysis for Business Decisions is a graduate-level class that teaches students about the economic decisions that companies must make.
+- Economic Analysis for Business Decisions is a graduate-level class that teaches students about the economic decisions companies must make.
 Topics explored in this course include individual market behavior and determinants of market power and demand.
-Through lecture notes, handouts and assignments, students learn about these and many other related concepts.
+Through lecture notes, exams and assignments, students learn about these and many other related concepts.
 To get the most out of this course, it is recommended that students acquire the textbook Microeconomics by Pindyck and Rubinfield.

 - Managerial Psychology focuses on behavioral science theories and explores the best ways to apply them on the job.
 The course helps students develop leadership qualities, organize groups and motivate employees.
-Users have access to most of the lectures, as well as case assignments, paper topics and a quiz.
+Users have access to lecture notes as well as a case study, paper topics and a quiz.
 Readings for the course are taken from Managing Behavior in Organizations and Influence: Science and Practice.

 - Communication, Management and Your Own Context explores the type of business communication and skills necessary to start an MBA program.
 Concepts covered in this advanced course include the importance of language and communication in management, ways to build a management network and how workplace contexts are created.
 The class features eight hours of learning materials broken up into ten modules that contain lectures and activities.

 - Strategic View of Performance examines how strategic thinking is needed when looking at a company's potential market and resources.
 Students can learn all about the value chain, emergent strategy, the differences between a markets approach and a research-based approach and more.
 This advanced-level course contains approximately four hours' worth of study materials.
-The lessons also come with visual aids.
+The lessons also come with a variety of visual aids.